DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 In response to these words Kai replied back with a small nod.

-"Just saying it in advance, but I told you everything about rasterrizer the day before yesterday."
+"Just saying it in advance, but I told you everything about rasterizer the day before yesterday."

 "As I recall, first it attacked the demon's hero.
 And next was the foreign god's hero...